Eva Marcille: Television work

 Marcille has guest-starred on several series on UPN and The CW Network.
 Her guest-star credits include two episodes of Kevin Hill, one episode of Smallville, one episode of Everybody Hates Chris, and one episode of The Game as herself.
 Marcille has also appeared on Tyler Perry's House of Payne.

 In addition, Marcille hosted BET J's reality show My Model Looks Better Than Your Model, as well as Rip the Runway on BET.
 Furthermore, she has appeared in several music videos, including "Baby" by Angie Stone (featuring Betty Wright), 50 Cent's "I Get Money" and Jamie Foxx's "DJ Play a Love Song".

 Marcille was cast as a regular on a FOX show called The Wedding Album in 2006, but FOX canceled it before it aired.

 In 2005, Marcille appeared in a first-season episode of the MTV improv show Nick Cannon Presents Wild 'N Out.
 In December 2007, Marcille played a featured role in an episode of Smallville.

 In 2008, she joined the cast of The Young and the Restless as a young mother named Tyra Hamilton.
 After a few months, her character, who was planned to be temporary was made permanent.
-In 2009, Marcille was nominated for two NAACP Image Award for Outstanding Actress in a Daytime Drama Series for her Y&R role but didn't get the awards.
-She did however win a Young Hollywood award.
+In 2009, Marcille was nominated for two NAACP Image Award for Outstanding Actress in a Daytime Drama Series for her Y&R role.

-In film, her credits include The Walk, Crossover, and, most recently, I Think I Love My Wife.
+In film, her credits include The Walk, Crossover, and I Think I Love My Wife.

 She appeared in a June 2009 episode of the BET prank show Played by Fame, where contestants have nightmarish dates with celebrities.

 She hosted the first season of the Oxygen reality series Hair Battle Spectacular in 2010.

 In August 2013, Marcille appeared in the video clip "J'accélère (I accelerate)" by French rapper Rohff.

 On August 5, 2015, Marcille was in the main cast as the role of Tara in the TV One series Born Again Virgin.
 In February 2016, she was in a reality series titled About the Business.

 In August 2017, Marcille competed in the first season of VH1's Scared Famous, which premiered on October 23, 2017.
-She joined Season 10 of The Real Housewives of Atlanta as a friend of Nene Leakes and was promoted to a full-time cast member in 2018 for season 11.
+She joined the tenth season of The Real Housewives of Atlanta as a friend of NeNe Leakes and was promoted to a full-time cast member in 2018 for the eleventh season.
 She departed the series after two seasons in 2020.